 “Of course I have,” Kairo said.
 “And it’s Kian, actually.
 That’s what I’d be.
 Spelled fancy, pronounced cool.
 Short and efficient.”

 “Kian.”
-Minjae opened another fresh bottle.
+Minjae rolled onto his side, reaching blindly for another bottle and managing, after a moment of fumbling, to get it open.
 “You sound like an IKEA Nu-Form product line.
 Comes with two screws missing and an existential crisis.”

 “All right, Kian from IKEA Nu-Form,” Minjae said, propping himself up on his elbows.
 “If you’ve thought so much about it, go ahead.
 Hit us with your genius.”